tigera-solutions/install-calico-for-windows/README.md

 Get-WindowsFeature -Name RemoteAccess,Routing
 # install the features
 Install-WindowsFeature -Name RemoteAccess,Routing
-# have to restart instance to apply changes
-Restart-Computer
-# once rebooted
+# check if the service is enabled after it was installed.
+If not, enable the service
-# make sure RemoteAccess service is not disnabled
+# make sure RemoteAccess service is not disabled
 Get-Service RemoteAccess | select -Property name,status,starttype
 # or get service using WMI object
 Get-WMIObject win32_service | ?{$_.Name -like 'remoteaccess'}
 # if disabled set the startmode to Automatic
 Set-Service -Name RemoteAccess -ComputerName . -StartupType "Automatic"
+# have to restart instance to apply changes
+Restart-Computer
+# once rebooted
 # if not running, start the service
 Get-Service RemoteAccess
 Start-Service RemoteAccess